Filtering Interlopers with Photometry and Diagnostic Features: A Machine Learning Framework Validated with CSST Slitless Spectroscopy: Introduction

 \section{Introduction}

 Spectroscopic surveys are foundational to modern cosmology, enabling the systematic study of galaxy formation and evolution, the precise mapping of the large-scale structure (LSS) of our Universe, and stringent constraints on dark matter and dark energy.
 To map these structures over increasingly vast volumes, a new generation of ongoing and upcoming surveys is now expanding our observational horizons.
-Notable projects include the Dark Energy Spectroscopic Instrument (DESI; \cite{DESI-Collaboration:2025aa}), Euclid \cite{Euclid-Collaboration:2025ai}, SPHEREx \cite{Bock:2025aa}, the Hobby–Eberly Telescope Dark Energy Experiment (HETDEX; \citep{Gebhardt:2021aa}), the Nancy Grace Roman Space Telescope (Roman; \cite{Spergel:2015aa}), and the Chinese Space Station Survey Telescope (CSST; \cite{CSST-Collaboration:2025aa}).
+Notable projects include the Dark Energy Spectroscopic Instrument \citep[DESI;][]{DESI-Collaboration:2025aa}, Euclid \citep{Euclid-Collaboration:2025ai}, SPHEREx \citep{Bock:2025aa}, the Hobby–Eberly Telescope Dark Energy Experiment \citep[HETDEX;][]{Gebhardt:2021aa}, the Nancy Grace Roman Space Telescope \citep[Roman;][]{Spergel:2015aa}, and the Chinese Space-station Survey Telescope \citep[CSST;][]{CSST-Collaboration:2026aa}.

 The scientific return of these surveys hinges on the accurate measurement of spectroscopic redshifts.
 This measurement is determined by comparing the observed wavelength ($\lambda_{\text{obs}}$) of a spectral feature with its intrinsic rest-frame wavelength ($\lambda_{\text{rest}}$), according to the relation $1+z = \lambda_{\text{obs}} / \lambda_{\text{rest}}$.
 In high-resolution or high signal-to-noise ratio (SNR) observations, the concurrent detection of multiple emission lines with fixed and known wavelength separations enables a secure and unambiguous redshift measurement.